 Studio co-workers Henk de Wolf and Henk Zwart made the comic strip 'Fokkie Flink' for newspaper Trouw.
 The studio's also produced advertising comics like 'Pukkie Planta' (by Henk Kabos and Johan Veeninga) for Unilever and 'Piet Spriet en Ko de Koe' for the labels of Friesche Vlag milk in the 1950s.
 Jan van Haasteren worked on comics starring 'Rick de Kikker' for De Telegraaf in the 1960s.

-Joop Geesink was also the designer of the Carnaval Festival attraction in De Efteling.
+Joop Geesink continued to work until the very end.
+His final designs were for the Carnaval Festival attraction in De Efteling.
 When Geesink passed away in Amsterdam in 1984, his doughter Louise took over the company.
 She began an association with artist Wil Raymakers to work on new character and mascot designs, as well new projects with 'Loeki de Leeuw', such as the 1986 comic page for children's magazine Okki.